A project being led by the Boone County Trails Advisory Committee (BCTAC)

 - trail development has been shown to boost local economies as convenience stores, hardware stores, restaurants, pubs, grills and other retail have realized increased sales, the taxes of which fund our schools and other community needs

 - land and home values increase in neighborhoods and rural developments that feature conscientious trail design as a key quality of life amenity

 - properly designed trails often include prairie restoration, tree plantings, and other methods of habitat regeneration that can actually enhance conservation efforts

 Our first phase of construction is focused on a 1.5 mile stretch leading from the world famous High Trestle Trail at QF Lane, northward toward the scenic Swede Point Park.
 The BCTAC is currently seeking funds to pave this approximately $420K segment.
 You can learn more about this first phase by clicking on any one of the images below and consider a donation to help build the next transformational pedestrian pathway in Iowa.
-All gifts to the Boone County Trails Initiative are processed by the Iowa Natural Heritage Foundation and are eligible for tax deductability.
+All gifts to the Boone County Trails Initiative are processed by the Natural Heritage Foundation and are eligible tax deductability.